jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

     - e.g., return search results; display a webpage that displays how many times it's been viewed (main content doesn't change)
   - `POST` requests involve changing values stored on server [26 q3]
     - e.g., submit form info
+  - Webservers may not support HTTP 0.9, requests may need to be submitted in certain ways (e.g., `GET / HTTP/1.1` and with `Host: launchschool.com` header included to meet HTTP 1.1 specifications) [30]

 - **HTTP response** : the raw data returned by a server to an HTTP request [21]
   - key components of a response: [21]